Convert Markdown to DOCX with GroupDocs.Editor for Java

 Q: Can I integrate this into an existing Java web application?

 A: Absolutely.
-The library works with any Java‑based server (Spring, Jakarta EE, etc.) and requires only the Maven dependency.
+The library works with any Java‑based server (Spring, Jakarta EE, etc.) and only requires the Maven dependency.

 Q: What are the system requirements for running GroupDocs.Editor?